By Andrew Osmond.

 For decades, the franchise has alternated between other-universe TV series, such as Gundam Wing (1995) and Gundam Seed (2002), and stories returning to the original Gundam timeline, called the Universal Century or UC.
 The TV shows provide easy starting points for new viewers; the UC titles tend to be serialised on other formats than television, from videotapes to online platforms.
 The UC Gundams include more side-stories, such as Stardust Memory (1991) and The 08th MS Team (1996).
 There are also next-gen stories set later in the UC history, such as Gundam F91 (1991), a cinema film by the returning Tomino, his Victory Gundam (1993), the last TV show in the Universal Century, and the lavish video series Gundam Unicorn, released from 2010 to 2014.

 As of writing, Gundam – The Origin continues the tradition, delving into the early years of Char, his family, friends and foes.
 In returning to its roots, the franchise reminds us that, for all the umpteen Gundams there have been, the 1979 series and characters have a unique place in pop-culture.
 Or as Tomino, not a man for false modesty, put it: “It is not simply a robot story.
 It is not simply an anime.
 It is much deeper and much more valuable than that… It is pretty awesome.”

 Andrew Osmond is the author of 100 Animated Feature Films.
-Anime Limited have released Mobile Suit Gundam Part 1 on Blu-ray with Part 2 follow in February.
+Anime Limited have released Mobile Suit Gundam on Blu-ray.